NomicFoundation/hardhat/docs/tutorial/5-test/README.md

 });
 ````

-Open your terminal and run `npx buidler test`.
+On your terminal run `npx buidler test`.
 You should see the following output:

 ```
+$ npx buidler test
 All contracts have already been compiled, skipping compilation.

   Token contract